ALucking1/notes_app/README.md

 ##NotesApp
-NotesApp is a fun, colourful way to store and display notes when you need them.
+NotesApp is a fun, easy way to store and display notes.

 ##Instructions
 Open up the files and find your way to index.html - simply open in your browser!